Overview

 Spinout Framework

 Commercially viable companies or IP are spun out through focused initiatives.
-Capital recycles into the holdco through distributions, licensing, exits, or IPOs — while new spinouts are dynamically created as opportunities emerge.
+Capital recycles into the holdco through distributions, licensing, exits, or IPOs — while new spinouts are created as opportunities emerge.
 The holdco compounds in value whether or not any individual spinout succeeds.

 Capital Structures Team